Given by Wyoming in 1960

 Hall of Columns

-When appointed justice of the peace for the South Pass District in 1870, she became the first woman to hold judicial office in the modern world.
+When appointed justice of the peace for the South Pass District in 1870, Morris became the first woman to hold judicial office in the modern world.
 During the statehood celebration in 1890 she was honored as a suffrage pioneer.
 In 1895, at age 80, she was elected a delegate to the national suffrage convention in Cleveland.
-She died in Cheyenne on April 2, 1902.
+She died in Cheyenne on April 3, 1902, and is interred there at Lakeview Cemetery.